jlmelville/flotsam/README.md

 export MKL_NUM_THREADS=1
 ```

-RSpectra is fast when it works, but there are a variety of failure states:
+Iterative eigenanalysis is fast when it works, but there are a variety of
+failure states:

 * The solver doesn't converge.
 You'll see an `Eigenanalysis failed: ...` error
 that keeps the underlying solver message.
 This can be due to a bad choice of
 options, like `tol` (the tolerance), `ncv` (the number of Lanczos basis vectors
 for RSpectra), or equivalent controls for the selected solver.
-* RSpectra converges, but the candidate subspace has weak residuals or a weak
+* The candidate subspace has weak residuals or a weak gap after the requested
-gap after the requested embedding block.
-Some `B` matrices have several
+embedding block.
+Some `B` matrices have several directions with very similar
-directions with very similar low eigenvalues, so the returned raw columns are
-not always meaningful on their own.
+low eigenvalues, so the returned raw columns are not always meaningful on their
+own.
 * Shift-invert sparse factorizations can hang or skip vectors near zero.
 The
 default path avoids shift-invert and solves a shifted largest-algebraic problem
 instead.